| As discussed, a gem's type, weight,

 may advise substitutes, my studies advise this as a last

+resort.
 Because volume, clarity, and color are

 the main factors of potency, (as most scholars of Vedic